-Most Tier-2 and Tier-3 centers today split costs between the government and the host institution.
+Most funding for Tier-2 and Tier-3 centers today split costs between the NSF and a university.
+In these arrangements, about 1/2 the costs fall to the University.
 It is difficult for Universities to get private donations towards computing resources because they depreciate so quickly.
 Donors generally prefer to donate money for buildings or endowed positions, which have a long term staying value.
-Therefore, government funding is crucial for Tier-2 and Tier-3 centers on a cost-sharing arrangement with the hosting institution.
+Therefore, NSF funding is crucial for Tier-2 and Tier-3 centers on a cost-sharing arrangement with the hosting institution.